 Have children carefully return the animals to the pond.

-Materials: pond critters in small containers, copy of the Goodbye Poem laminated or in a plastic sleeve.
+Materials: pond critters in jars, copy of the Goodbye Poem laminated or in a plastic sleeve.

 PUPPET SHOW: “Once Upon a Pond”